PhenoBench -- A Large Dataset and Benchmarks for Semantic Image Interpretation in the Agricultural Domain: Benchmarks

-\paragraph{Metrics. } To evaluate the performance of semantic segmentation models, we report the common intersection-over-union~(IoU) for each class individually, where higher values indicate a better performance~\cite{cordts2016cvpr}.
+\myparagraph{Metrics. } To evaluate the performance of semantic segmentation models, we report the common intersection-over-union~(IoU) for each class individually, where higher values indicate a better performance~\cite{cordts2016cvpr}.
 Additionally, we compute the mean intersection over union~(mIoU) across all classes as the main metric.

-\paragraph{Results and Discussion.} In \cref{tab:semantic_segmentation}, we show quantitative results of the selected baselines.
+\myparagraph{Results and Discussion.} In \cref{tab:semantic_segmentation}, we show quantitative results of the selected baselines.
 The investigated off-the-shelf semantic segmentation methods already show an overall good performance in terms of mIoU.
-However, we observe a relatively low IoU for weeds which are often wrongly assigned to pixels of crops.
-In terms of model capacity, the different investigated methods perform very similarly, indicating that the models' capacity cannot resolve the aforementioned issues Surprisingly, the smaller, simpler, and faster architecture ERFNet~(${2.1\text{ M}}$~params) performs on par with the more complex DeepLabV3+~(${39.8\text{ M}}$ params) model that commonly shows better performance in the context of autonomous driving.
+However, we observe a relatively low IoU for weeds which are often wrongly assigned to pixels of crops. \change{We support these results qualitatively in Fig.~10 and~Fig.~11 of the supplement, depicting the predictions of each approach as well as highlighting correct and false predictions}.
+In terms of model capacity, the different investigated methods perform very similarly, indicating that the models' capacity cannot resolve the aforementioned issues.
+Surprisingly, the smaller, simpler, and faster architecture ERFNet performs on par with the more complex DeepLabV3+ model that commonly shows better performance in the context of autonomous driving. \change{Furthermore, we refer to~ Tab.~9 of the supplement for more detailed quantitative results distinguishing between each data collection date.}